Skip to main content

 Ages 0 to 14

-The overall trend in the fire death rate of children ages 0 to 14 decreased 5% from 2012 to 2021 and the relative risk of dying in a fire was less than that of the general population.
-In 2021, the relative risk of dying in a fire for children ages 14 and under was 60% less than that of the general population.
+Overall, the trend in the fire death rate per million population for children ages 14 and under decreased 6% from 2013 to 2022.
+From 2013 to 2022, the relative risk of dying in a fire was less than that of the general population for children ages 14 and under.
+In 2022, the relative risk of dying in a fire for children ages 14 and under was 60% less than that of the general population.

 YearNumber of Fire Deaths Ages 0 to 14PopulationFire Death Rate (per million population)Relative Risk